coaxial/ansible-role-docker-proxy/README.md

   To protect a "metal" service with basic auth, set `bauth_enable` to `true`, define the username as `bauth_user` and the password as `bauth_passwd`.
 This will generate a `<svc_name>.htpasswd` at `dp__nginx_config_dir` (`/opt/non-docker-nginx` by default) that will be mounted at `/etc/nginx/.htpasswd` within the nginx proxy container.
 You can use the `.htpasswd` file in your custom nginx configuration if needed.

   If you would like to protect a containerized service with basic auth, I suggest creating a synthetic "metal" service with a custom nginx server config file that will proxy requests to the containerized service.
 You will be able to enable basic auth with a custom server config, and `proxy_pass` to localhost:container_port.
-For example, if I want to run `mywebapp` in a container on port 5000, I will create an upstream as follows:
+For example, if I want to proxy `mywebapp` in a container on port 5000, I will create an upstream as follows:
   ```yaml
   - port: 5000
     svc_name: mywebapp